-This bourbon pecan pie is the epitome of rich fall flavors without any of the artificial corn syrup after taste.
+This bourbon pecan pie is the epitome of rich fall flavors without any artificial corn syrup aftertaste.
 Perfect for serving up at your Thanksgiving table or as the sweet finale to a slow fall weekend with the family.

 Let me preface what I’m about to say with the fact that I’m not normally a fan of desserts with nuts.
 Nuts are really just roadblocks for the chocolate I know should be there in its place.

-So when I say this bourbon pecan pie made me literally reconsider my entire stance on nut based desserts, it was no small feat.
+So when I say this bourbon pecan pie made me literally reconsider my entire stance on nut-based desserts (and was the inspiration behind my pecan upside-down cake and adding pecans to maple cookies), it was no small feat.

 First, prepare the pie crust.